John Steele (pioneer): Founding of Parowan

-Steele was made Lieutenant of the Light Infantry Company and the leader of ten wagons in the "Iron Batallion".
+Steele was made Lieutenant of the Light Infantry Company and the leader of ten wagons in the "Iron Battalion".
 They faced frostbite, freezing temperatures, and a minor irritations from Native Americans during their travels to southern Utah.
-Their arrival on January 13, 1851, marked the founding of Parowan.
-His daughter Susann was born April 28, and Steele was elected town marshal on May 24, serving for two years.
+Their arrival on 13 January 1851, marked the founding of Parowan.
+His daughter Susann was born 28 April, and Steele was elected town marshal on 24 May, serving for two years.
 He led expeditions against Native Americans who were stealing and killing their cattle.
-Steele was naturalized as a U.S. citizen on June 1, 1852.
-He was elected mayor of Parowan on June 2, 1853, and served as recorder and judge of Iron County.
+Steele was naturalized as a U.S. citizen on 1 June 1852.
+He was elected mayor of Parowan on 2 June 1853, and served as recorder and judge of Iron County.

-John C. Frémont and his party, starving on their way to California, stopped in Parowan on February 8, 1854, and stayed for three weeks.
+John C. Frémont and his party, starving on their way to California, stopped in Parowan on 8 February 1854, and stayed for three weeks.
 Steele took in some of Frémont's party and loaned the explorer eight maps to copy, which were never returned.
-Fremont's report in the National Intelligencer reported he learned that the “route down the Virgin River had been examined the year before with a view to settlement this summer by a Mormon exploring party under the Command of Major Steele of Parawan, who (and others of the party) informed me that they found fertile valleys inhabited by Indians who cultivated corn and melons, and the rich ground in many places matted over with grape vines.”
+Fremont's report in the National Intelligencer reported he learned that the "route down the Virgin River had been examined the year before with a view to settlement this summer by a Mormon exploring party under the Command of Major Steele of Parawan, who (and others of the party) informed me that they found fertile valleys inhabited by Indians who cultivated corn and melons, and the rich ground in many places matted over with grape vines."
 Steele's main duty as county recorder was to record the Latter-day Saints' consecration deeds.
 Steele was also a journalist during expeditions on the Virgin River in 1852.
 Much later Steele and James Jepson of Virgin discovered how to get water from the river to the Hurricane bench (the later creation of the Hurricane Canal allowed for the settling of the city of Hurricane, Utah).
 Native Americans led them to their chief, who was farming at the future site of Toquerville.
 During the founding of the Parowan Iron Company, Steele acted as the scribe for George A. Smith; Steele was one of the signers of the document.

 Las Vegas Mission

-Steele's daughter Jane Catherine was born April 26, 1855, and his son Robert Henry Steele was born on September 1, 1857, but died on June 1 the next year from an overdose of calomel.
+Steele's daughter Jane Catherine was born 26 April 1855, and his son Robert Henry Steele was born on 1 September 1857, but died on 1 June the next year from an overdose of calomel.
 Steele was called to the Las Vegas Mission in 1855.
 Santa Clara Native Americans traveled with the missionaries to protect them from other tribes.
 Steele and the other missionaries started a fort and a garden in Las Vegas, through which many settlers and Native Americans passed.
-Steele returned to Parowan on November 17, 1855, but returned again to Las Vegas where he became the first postmaster and president of the mission.
+Steele returned to Parowan on 17 November 1855, but returned again to Las Vegas where he became the first postmaster and president of the mission.
 In Las Vegas, he helped prospect for lead mines for Brigham Young.